-According to oral tradition, the tea trade under the name LONDON TEA had already begun more than 10 years earlier.
+According to oral tradition, the tea trade had already begun more than 10 years earlier under the name LONDON TEA.

 In today's industrialized world, it's hard to believe how simple and modest the work was back then.
 The teas were mixed by hand and most of the packaging was still made by hand using boiled paste made from fishmeal.
 After the Second World War, when the economy slowly began to boom, many changes were introduced.
 With some skepticism, the first tea bags or tea capsules were produced.
 Initially, this was done laboriously by hand and with the help of self-designed filling and sealing machines.
 Only after a few years did they switch to fully automatic machines.
 Since then, the tea bag has become an integral part of modern life.